invigos/firepad/README.md

 [ACE](http://ace.c9.io/).
 Check out the detailed setup instructions at [firepad.io/docs](http://www.firepad.io/docs).

 ### What's Here

+### Invigos examples

+I created a couple of files so we can have some playground with the editor changes, some of them are only for invigos, others are global for the editor.

+* `examples/` - This has all the examples made by the firepad people (some of them are awesome)
+    * `invigos.html` - this is the file that you can run to check the changes (some configs are there as well)
+    * `invigos.css` - this is just a dumb css file with some non-important styles

 Here are some highlights of the directory structure and notable source files: